Kristina01111000/Drws_site/README.md

 7/24
 - For next week:
-- Send email monday around 10:30
+- Send email monday around 10:30 -> scheduled to auto send
 - https://growingholistically.com/nutrition-and-you/ make the padding on the whole site like this page when there are a lot of big paragraphs
 - https://growingholistically.com/benefits-of-the-4-element-self-renewal-system/ these paddings are good, keep in mind what the page looks like
 - https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ this page is also good